gitter-badger/alloy/README.md

 **It's highly recommended that you use the [Atom TypeStrong](https://atom.io/packages/atom-typescript) package for TypeScript or Visual Studio 2013+ to automatically build Alloy and find type errors!**

 - Building Alloy Manually
+  - Install required type definitions from DefinitelyTyped in the root of the repo
+  - `$ tsd update`
   - To build once (with sourcemaps)
 	- `$ tsc --sourcemap`
   - Build and watch for changes (with sourcemaps)